MitchMedeiros/MLCompare/README.md

     brew install libomp
 ```

-<h2>Simple Example</h2>
+<h2>A Simple Example</h2>

-Running a pipeline with multiple models and datasets is as simple as defining a list of dictionaries for each and providing them to a pipeline function.
-The following example downloads a dataset from OpenML and Hugging Face, processes them using the optional arguements, and compares a Random Forest, XGBoost, and LightGBM model on both datasets.
+Running a pipeline with multiple models and datasets is done by making list of dictionaries for each and providing them to a pipeline function.

+The below example downloads a dataset from OpenML and Kaggle, one-hot encodes some of the columns in the Kaggle dataset, and trains and evaluates a Random Forest and XGBoost model on them.

 ```python
 import mlc